fastcmsdomain/fastcms-plus/blocks/webpagetest/README.md

 3. In the second cell, specify the test options (desktop, mobile, or both).
 4. The API key will be automatically removed from the visible content when the scores are displayed.

+## Display

+The block will display two separate tables:
+1. Desktop Scores: Shows Lighthouse scores for the desktop version of the page.
+2. Mobile Scores: Shows Lighthouse scores for the mobile version of the page.

+Each table includes scores for Performance, Accessibility, Best Practices, and SEO.

 ## Styling

 The block uses CSS variables for colors and animations.
 You can customize the appearance by modifying the CSS file.